I Want To Expand My Social Bubble. Should I Get A Coronavirus Test First?

 If the answer to these questions is yes, and if you are certain you haven't been around someone with a possible or confirmed case of COVID-19, then a negative test could be helpful.
 "If you aren't sick or don't have any particular reason to believe you're infectious," says epidemiologist Justin Lessler from Johns Hopkins University, "then getting that negative test should increase your confidence."

 And remember, before you head off on your trip or join friends for an indoor gathering, ask the people you're visiting about their own behaviors and whether or not they've also gotten a test.
-Remember, you can spread the virus but you can receive it as well.
+Remember, you can spread the virus, but you can receive it as well.

-"There's no way to bring your risk down to zero," says Anyimadu.
-But the recommended measures of mask wearing, social distancing and thorough hand washing are still the most important defense against the virus.
+"There's no way to bring your risk down to zero," Anyimadu says.
+But the recommended measures of mask-wearing, social distancing and thorough hand washing are still the most important defense against the virus.
 And that is true whether you've had a negative test, a positive test or not even gotten a test at all.

-Rob Stein contributed reporting to this story.
+Rob Stein and Carmel Wroth contributed to this report.